 Metformin is a medication that is commonly prescribed to people with PCOS.
 It is classed as an insulin sensitiser which means it makes the action of insulin in the body more efficient at controlling glucose.
 Lowered insulin levels reduce the drive to the ovaries to make testosterone, therefore reducing the incidence of hirsutism.

 Anti-androgens are a form of medication that can help with hirsutism and alopecia in people with PCOS.
 There are two types of anti-androgens: testosterone receptor blockers and conversion blockers.
 Anti-androgens either block the testosterone receptor on the hair follicle or stop testosterone from being turned into its more potent cousin dihydrotestosterone.

 Speak to your healthcare professional, doctor or endocrinologist if you’re interested in taking medication for PCOS facial hair.

-One PCOS facial hair treatment for hair on the face and chin includes cosmetic hair removal.
-This may include IPL (intense pulsed light) treatment which can be done at home.
-It can be an effective treatment for removing hair from the face of people with PCOS and hirsutism.
-But, it is important to note that for people with PCOS, hair is much more likely to grow back, and a lot more IPL sessions are needed.
+A more efficient method of hair removal is laser hair removal.
+Laser hair removal disrupts hair follicles over a wider area and can provide long-lasting hair removal.
+One at-home laser hair removal technique is IPL (intense pulsed light) treatment.
+It can be an effective treatment for removing the hair of people with PCOS and hirsutism.
+But, it is important to note that for people with PCOS, hair is much more likely to grow back, so more IPL sessions are needed.

 Inositol, an insulin sensitiser, could be a helpful supplement for facial hair in people with PCOS.
 Inositol may help with insulin resistance, which in turn lowers testosterone levels in the body.
 Lower testosterone levels may result in a reduced incidence of hirsutism and other hyperandrogenism symptoms like acne, oily skin and hair loss.